oreillymedia/backbone-github/readme.md

 # Backbone GitHub

-**NOTE:** Under development, not released yet.

 Backbone GitHub is a 100% client-side Javascript library for accessing the GitHub API using Cross Origin Resource Sharing.

+The library is covered by a suite of Jasmine tests in the `/test` directory.

 ## Usage